a0ngo/PQCS/README.md

 ![lwe_setup.png](resources/lwe_setup.png)
 ![lwe_key_creation_enc_and_dec.png](resources/lwe_key_creation_enc_and_dec.png)

-**Note** - the equation selected for LWE is:
+**Note** - the equation selected for LWE is different from specified in the above article, this was done to ensure that the errors generated from the distribution are within the expected range.
+The equation is:

 ![lwe_updated_alpha.png](resources/lwe_updated_alpha.png)
-This was done to ensure that the errors generated from the distribution are within the expected range.